Yakabuff/redarc/README.md

 - Ingest pushshift dumps
 - View threads/comments
 - Elasticsearch support
-- Submit threads to be archived via API (Completely untested)
+- Submit threads to be archived via API (Completely untested.
+Developed with mock data and the [PRAW](https://praw.readthedocs.io/en/stable/) documentation)

 Please abide by the Reddit Terms of Service and [User Agreement](https://www.redditinc.com/policies/user-agreement-april-18-2023) if you are using their API